flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 targeting (desktop, mobile, SPA, whatever).
 If your language has no frameworks for a target environment, then learning or using the language is much riskier.
 There's a much higher barrier to building
-applications: not only does a dev have to learn the language's syntax and paradigms, she has to figure out how to perform the complex task of abstracting and coordinating resources using the language's paradigms.
+products: not only does a dev have to learn the language's syntax and paradigms, she has to figure out how to perform the complex task of abstracting and coordinating resources using the language's paradigms.